← Research

 return self._cursors[thread_id]

-Rule: Access objects in consistent order across all transactions.
+Always lock objects in a consistent order across all transactions.

 def transfer(from_acct, to_acct, amount):